viamrobotics/docs/docs/tutorials/slam-cartographer.md

 {{< /tabs >}}

 Connect the Rplidar to your machine by adding it as a modular component to your configuration in the [Viam app](https://app.viam.com/).

-To do this, go to your robot's page on the [Viam app](https://app.viam.com/).
+Plug the Rplidar into your machine, and go to your robot's page on the [Viam app](https://app.viam.com/).

 In the **CONFIG** tab, click on "Raw JSON" and copy/paste the following configuration:

 {{< tabs >}}